What can we help you with?

 - Select and use the right statistical software for your needs

-- Understand statistical tests
+- Understand statistical tests (class requests only)

 - Analyze qualitative or quantitative data

-- We support R, SAS, SPSS, Stata, and Nvivo
+- We support R, SPSS, and Nvivo

 - Create a chart, table, graph, or infographic